Biology — Semester B

 In the food web below, what would happen if all the frogs were removed?

-B Snake population increases
+ASnake population increases

-D Insect population increases and snake population decreases
+DInsect population increases and snake population decreases

 Explanation